-- Regularly back up all work on the hard drive of your computer, on an external portable storage media (eg. USB drive) or utilize NSW Departmental cloud storage which saves automatically. - Tasks submitted electronically should be checked well before the due date to ensure that the data can be accessed at school (Check the compatibility of your home software with the school's technology) - Save a copy of the final version of your task to an email address that can be accessed at school (such as your @education email account), as well as bringing it to school on an external portable storage media.
+- Regularly back up all work on the hard drive of your computer, on an external portable storage media (eg. USB drive) or cloud storage - Tasks submitted electronically should be checked well before the due date to ensure that the data can be accessed at school (Check the compatibility of your home software with the school's technology) - Save a copy of the final version of your task to an email address that can be accessed at school (such as your @education email account), as well as bringing it to school on an external portable storage media.